zzhang82/web422/notes/week07-draft.md

 * Navigation band
 * Footer (bottom matter)
 * Content area, which might have a left-side and right-side content areas, related or not

+The result is that it's a bit different from what they're expected to do for the assignment.

 <br>